StudyFrenchSpanish

 Types of TEF and TCF exams valid for Canada

-Although there are ten distinct variants of TEF and TCF, however, for Canada, only two are allowed.
-If your target is Québec, other than TEFaQ and TCF pour Québec, DELF, DALF, TEC, TCF, and TCF Canada are also permitted.
+There are ten distinct variants of TEF and TCF.
+But for Canada, only two are allowed.
+If your target is Québec, other than TEFAQ and TCF pour Québec, DELF, DALF, TEC, TCF, and TCF Canada are also permitted.

-Let us find out more details about these four French language examinations you might need to take.
+Let us learn more about these four French language examinations you might need to take.

 1. TEF Canada